- May 15, 2026

 While few of the top salespeople have this weakness, most of the bottom 50% have it.
 Bob is one of those salespeople.
 Depending on the other hidden weaknesses a salesperson might have, they might try to offer a better price (bad strategy), become resigned to losing the opportunity (worse strategy), or push forward (stupid strategy) despite the obstacle.

 Low Money Tolerance is one of the attributes of the Sales Core Competency, Supportive Buy Cycle.
 Buy Cycle is just 1 of the 21 Sales Core Competencies and belongs to the group of 6 Competencies known as Sales DNA.
-Sales DNA is a collection of competencies that when strong, support the execution of Sales Process, Sales Methodology, Sales Strategy and Sales Tactics.
-However, when Sales DNA is weak, rather than supporting those 4 things, it serves to sabotage instead.
+Sales DNA is a collection of competencies which, when strong, support the execution of Sales Process, Sales Methodology, Sales Strategy and Sales Tactics.
+However, when Sales DNA is weak, rather than supporting those 4 things, it tends to sabotage them instead.

 Back to Buy Cycle.
 In addition to Money Tolerance, it also includes the other elements of how a salesperson makes a major purchasing decision, including, Research, Comparison Shopping, Price Shopping, and Thinking Over the Decision.